 - The person might push you, hit you or destroy your things. - The person might tell you what to do, what to wear or who you can see. - You might feel scared they might say they will hurt you if you don't do something.
-They might also say they will hurt you if you do something too. - The person calls you names, makes you feel bad in front of other people and makes you feel bad about yourself. - The person gets angry easily and you don't know what will make them angry it might make you feel nervous. - The person might not take no for answer when you say you don't want to do something.
+They might also say they will hurt youif you do something too. - The person calls you names, makes you feel bad in front of other people and makes you feel bad about yourself. - The person gets angry easily and you don't know what will make them angry it might make you feel nervous. - The person might pressure you to do things you don't want to or aren't ready for, like sex, or using drugs and alcohol. - The person might not take no for answer when you say you don't want to do something.